 - Kaiwharawhara throat

-- North-South junction41
+- North-South junction

-- · Paekakariki to Waikanae
+- Paekakariki to Waikanae

 All three areas of infrastructure constraint have now been addressed by KiwiRail.
-The work at Kaiwharawhara throat has addressed merging and capacity issues, and the work carried out at North-South junction42 and between Paekakariki to Waikanae has been to reduce delays and the conflicts experienced between commuter and freight services.
+The work at Kaiwharawhara throat has addressed merging and capacity issues, and the work carried out at North-South junction and between Paekakariki to Waikanae has been to reduce delays and the conflicts experienced between commuter and freight services.
+There is still, however, some constraint at North-South junction due to single tracking in the tunnels.
+Addressing this issue will involve significant cost.